cerebral/overmind/packages/overmind-website/guides/intermediate/06_statecharts.md

 h(Example, { name: "guide/statecharts/actions.ts" })
 ```

 What to take notice of here is that with traditional Overmind we would most likely just set the **user** or the **authenticationError** directly in the **login** action.
-That is not the case here because our actions are the triggers for transitions.
+That is not the case with statcharts because our actions are the triggers for transitions.
 That means whenever we want to deal with transitions we create an action for it, even completely empty actions like **tryAgain**.
 This simplifies our chart definition and also we avoid having a generic **transition** action that would not be typed in TypeScript etc.

 ## Nested statecharts